fufexan/nix-gaming/README.md

 of files.
 In any case, **do not stop the command!**
 If anything goes wrong and for some reason osu! won't start, delete the `~/.osu` directory and re-run `osu-stable`.

-* `rocket-league` relies on `legendary-gl`, which expects you to log in.
-It's best to do that before running RL, by adding `legendary-gl` in a nix shell and running `legendary auth`.

 * `technic-launcher` will guide you through the install process, just like it normally would.
 Some modpacks will complain about libraries, and that is